 Love Salmon?
-This Grilled Salmon with Red Pepper Sauce is a quick & easy meal perfect for weeknight dinners, special occasions and fancy enough for entertaining.
-The salmon is simply grilled with cajun seasoning and lemon and topped with fresh a sauce of red bell peppers, onions and tomatoes.
+This Grilled Salmon with Red Pepper Sauce is a quick & easy meal perfect for weeknight dinners, special occasions, and fancy enough for entertaining.
+The salmon is simply grilled with cajun seasoning and lemon and topped with a fresh sauce of red bell peppers, onions, and tomatoes.
 All on the table in 30 minutes!

 To prepare this dinner, make the red pepper sauce before you start the salmon and let it simmer on the stove until you are ready to serve.

-- In the last few minutes, add chopped cilantro, lemon juice and balsamic vinegar.
+- In the last few minutes, add chopped cilantro, lemon juice, and balsamic vinegar.
 Stir and heat through.

-I like to serve my red pepper sauce a little bit chunky but you can also puree it in a blender if you prefer it smooth.
+Tip: I like to serve my red pepper sauce a little bit chunky but you can also puree it in a blender if you prefer it smooth.
 Be careful when blending hot sauces and blend in small batches to allow the heat to escape.